Make-Magazine/makehub/wp-content/plugins/buddyboss-platform-pro/readme.txt

 5. Activate 'BuddyBoss Platform Pro' from your Plugins page.

 == Changelog ==

-= 2.2.1.1 =
-* Updater - Handled updater critical issue with the logic

-= 2.2.1 =
-* OneSignal - Handled web push notification not working issue for non-English site
-* Pusher - Handled pusher auth API error when the 'Private REST APIs' option is enabled
-* Zoom - Handled group zoom meeting screen minor UI issues
-* Member Access Controls - Handled accept button missing for group join request when access control enabled for groups

-= 2.2 =
-* Messages - Added Pusher integration option to enable LIVE messaging
-* Messages - Provided real-time support for typing indicator, Sending/Receiving messages, and all relevant messages actions

-= 2.1.8 =
-* Zoom - Handled zoom meeting and webinar date and time issues with the timezone by refactoring the DB table
-* Updater - Improvements to updater logic and performance

-= 2.1.7.1 =
-* Compatibility - Handled critical conflict with third party plugins using guzzle composer library

-= 2.1.7 =
-* Updater - Provided 'Release Notes' modal to show information about the release

-= 2.1.6 =
-* Moderation - Small improvement for blocked and suspended members names and avatars

-= 2.1.5 =
-* Zoom - Handled edit meeting minor layout issue with the sidebar

-= 2.1.4 =
-* Zoom - Handled Zoom Gutenberg block CSS class not getting added issue

-= 2.1.3.1 =
-* Core - Handled updater critical issue by reverting the latest refactored code

-= 2.1.3 =
-* Zoom - Handled zoom meeting count-down translation issue
-* Core - Code refactoring by using transients to optimize the check updates logic for the plugin

-= 2.1.2 =
-* Notifications - Handled notification content backslash issue for specific special characters

-= 2.1.1 =
-* Core - Small improvements to plugin updates logic by reducing the number of requests to check updates

-= 2.1.0.2 =
-* Fixed versioning issue

-= 2.0.5 =
-* Zoom - Handled add meeting/webinar performance issue by processing notifications and emails in the background

 = 2.0.4 =
 * Zoom - Updated Zoom Client WebSDK to 2.4.0